drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 Often, we don't want to grant permissions to individual users, but rather to groups of users.
 This is where roles come in.
 Roles are a way to group users together and assign permissions to the group as a whole.

-Here is an example of creating a custom role (myrole) in a PostgreSQL database and granting read-only access to the houses table to that role:
+Here is an example of creating a custom role (myrole) in a database and granting read-only access to the houses table to that role:

 ```sql
 -- Create a custom role myrole.